Read more at: Meet the Dean

 Other leadership in the Undergraduate Program Office includes:

-Monija Amani, Assistant Dean and Director of Global Initiatives
+Monija Amani, Senior Assistant Dean, Director of Global Initiatives

 William Baber has more than 30 years of experience teaching both financial and managerial accounting at Columbia, George Washington, the University of Rochester (Simon), Dartmouth (Tuck), Carnegie Mellon, Duke (Fuqua), and Georgetown.
 Prior to entering academics, he worked as an auditor and a consultant with Arthur Young & Company (now Ernst and Young) in Washington, D.C.